smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 graphic 			 | Show 					  | Image shown on the basescreen as cover art | 185x185px | png, jpg, bmp

 ## System Capabilities
 Most head units provide features that your app can use: making and receiving phone calls, an embedded navigation system, video and audio streaming, as well as supporting app services.
 To find out if the head unit supports a feature as well as more information about the feature, use the @![iOS]`SDLSystemCapabilityManager`!@@![android, javaSE, javaEE]`SystemCapabilityManager`!@ to query the head unit for the desired capability.
-Querying for capabilities is only available on head units supporting RPC v4.5 or greater; if connecting to older head units, the query will return @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.
+Querying for capabilities is only available on head units supporting RPC v4.5 or greater (except `DISPLAYS` which is available on any connection); if connecting to older head units, the query will return @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.

-!!!
-NOTE
-You can query for `DISPLAYS` on connections all the way back to RPC v1.0.
-!!!

 ### Querying for System Capabilities
 @![iOS]